Kevasc/ProvenPizza/README.md

 ## To run
-- clone the ProvenPizza repo.
+- Clone the ProvenPizza repo.
-- install the dependencies.
+- Install the dependencies.
-- run `npm start`.
+- Run `npm start`.

 ## Documentation